 Number_of_terminals = <value>

 In addition to these subparameters, the [EMD Model]/[End EMD Model] section may contain lines describing terminals and their connections.
-No specific subparameter name, token, or other string is used to identify terminal lines.
+No specific subparameter name or other string is used to identify terminal lines.

 Unless noted below, no EMD Model subparameter requires the presence of any other subparameter.